Skip to content

 What if – and bear with me here – not only have we been wrong, but we’ve been looking at the whole marketing process in reverse?

-This is precisely the central thesis behind the growing popularity of Account-Based Marketing (ABM) among B2B businesses, and 92% of B2B marketers consider ABM to be “extremely” or “very” important to their marketing efforts.
+This is precisely the central thesis behind the growing popularity of Account Based Marketing (ABM) among B2B businesses, and of 75% B2B marketers reported that ABM Marketing (also called “signal-based selling“) helped them identify and connect with the right buyers earlier in their purchasing journey.

 Instead of treating marketing and sales as a numbers game and casting as wide a net as possible, the aim is to focus on a small handful of prospects and to tailor your marketing to the individual.